ECE1778Group/ECE1778project/README.md

 development code will be mapped into dev container so that it will be on the same network to other services changing of dependency need to rebuild the image
 ```
+### build local apk and install on your phone(android)
+change the backend ip address EXPO_PUBLIC_API_BASE and EXPO_PUBLIC_IMAGE_BASE in .env pointing to your computer, then

+> npx expo prebuild --platform android

+this will create an android folder, then
+> cd android
+> .\gradlew assembleRelease (windows)

+this will create an apk in android/app/build/outputs/apk/release/app-release.apk.

+then use USB to install the app on your phone.

 ### documentation